walrus-walker/omada-profile-manager/README.md

 >
 > TP-Link and Omada are trademarks of their respective owners.
 They are referenced only to describe compatibility with the Omada Open API.
 >
-> Use this software only on networks you own or are authorized to manage.
+> Use this software only on networks you own or are aFuthorized to manage.

 ---

-Net Profile Manager can be used as a lightweight parental control and device access dashboard for TP-Link Omada networks.
+Net Profile Manager can be used as a lightweight parental control and device access dashboard for TP-Link Omada networks.F

 A self-hosted web app that adds a simple household profile layer on top of a local TP-Link Omada Controller using the Omada Open API.